PostHog/posthog.com/contents/blog/open-source-telemetry-ethical.md

 Asking permission and not doing this by default feels like the only acceptable way from a user perspective.

-Tracking the actual users can really help understand the kinds of user profiles (ie if they work for big companies, or what kind of job roles they have) that find the software valuable.
+Tracking the actual users can really help understand the kinds of user profiles that find the software valuable.
+For example, is the project used by those at big companies, or with certain job roles?
+Those things help inform product decisions.
 If a project is part of an open source company, then this is very likely to be of critical importance to them.
+Your project is easier to make more valuable if it's tailored to its users better.

-Some users are happy to be tracked in return for a great project, but we think in most cases that this is unacceptably invasive by default, and it's important to ask permission up front.
+Some users are happy to be tracked personally in return for a great project, but we think in most cases that this is unacceptably invasive by default, and it's important to ask permission up front.
 Let alone, GDPR, CCPA and those other privacy based laws that are appearing.

 ## It's not just the data, it's how the tracking works too